MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// Set this to `None` to use the default sample rate of the system device. pub sample_rate: Option<u32>,

-    /// The fixed buffer size to user for this audio device.
+    /// The buffer size configuration for this device. pub buffer_size: AudioBufferSizeConfig,
-    ///
-    /// Set this to `None` to use the default settings of the system device. pub fixed_buffer_size: Option<u32>,

     /// The configuration for MIDI devices.
     ///
     /// Set this to `None` to use no MIDI devices in the stream. pub midi_config: Option<MidiConfig>,
+}

+pub struct AudioBufferSizeConfig {
+    /// If `Some`, then the backend will attempt to use a fixed size buffer of the
+    /// given size.
+If this is `None`, then the backend will attempt to use the default
+    /// fixed buffer size (if there is one). pub try_fixed_buffer_size: Option<u32>,

+    /// If the backend fails to set a fixed buffer size from `try_fixed_buffer_size`,
+    /// then unfixed buffer sizes will be used instead.
+This number will be the
+    /// maximum size of a buffer that will be passed into the `process()` method in
+    /// that case.
+    pub fallback_max_buffer_size: u32,
 }

 pub struct MidiConfig {